-Watersound Origins Crossings JV was formed in 2019, when the Company entered into a JV agreement to develop, manage and lease a 217-unit apartment community near the entrance to the Watersound Origins residential community.
-As of September 30, 2023 and December 31, 2022, the Company owned a 75.0% interest in the consolidated JV.
-The Company's unconsolidated Watersound Management JV is responsible for the day-to-day activities of the community.
+Watersound Origins Crossings JV was formed in 2019, when the Company entered into a JV agreement to develop, manage and lease a 217-unit apartment multi-family community near the entrance to the Watersound Origins residential community.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company owned a 75.0% interest in the consolidated JV.
+The

+Company's unconsolidated Watersound Management JV is responsible for the day-to-day activities of the community.
 The Company approves all major decisions, including project development, annual budgets and financing.
-The Company determined Watersound Origins Crossings JV is a VIE and that the Company is the VIE's primary beneficiary as of September 30, 2023 and December 31, 2022.
+The Company determined Watersound Origins Crossings JV is a VIE and that the Company is the VIE's primary beneficiary as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023.